 Clear Test Benchmarks and Integrated Production Simulation Test Plan

 Clear benchmarks help a business measure test results.
-An integrated test plan with easily accessible documentation on the benchmarks, should be used to assess the various types of tests conducted and show what test were successful.
+An integrated test plan with easily accessible documentation on the benchmarks, should be used to assess the various types of tests conducted and show what tests were successful.
 This will allow management to assess whether the new system is fully ready to support production operations.
 The plan should contain details about the specific tests included under each test type and the benchmarks for success.

 Oversight of the Severity Classification of Test Defects

 Clients should review the categorized log of defects found in the PST process by the development team, verifying that all errors have been remediated or formally mitigated and accepted.
 All defects need to be identified, logged and their severity classified (e.g., low, medium, high, or critical) during testing.
 All tests need to be repeated until all critical, high, and medium errors have been resolved.
 You also need an audit trail of test results.
 The results of testing need to be communicated to stakeholders in accordance with the test plan to facilitate bug fixing and further quality enhancement.
-Other key points a business needs to keep in mind are:

 - Clients need to develop documentation that clearly identifies the benchmarks for tests conducted during the PST phase.